-What we can see from \autoref{fig:rad_evolution} is that there is a steep evolution for galaxies selected with the mass range that we have within this paper.
-We find, as quoted before a power-law decrease in size that scales as $\sim (1+z)^{-0.71}$, which is less steep than previous results when comparing the evolution up to $z \sim 3$.
-This is partially due to the fact that we are observing galaxies at higher redshifts where the size evolution tapers off, and does not continue as steeply at higher-z, although it is important to keep in mind that redshift (z) values do not scale linearly with time, and there is much more time at a given $\delta z$ at low redshift than at the higher redshifts.
+\autoref{fig:rad_evolution} shows that there is a steep evolution for galaxies within the mass range employed in this paper.
+We find, as previously mentioned, that the size evolution of galaxies follows a power law with the shape $\sim (1+z)^{-0.71}$, which is less steep than previous results when comparing the evolution up to $z \sim 3$.
+This is partially due to the fact that we are observing galaxies at higher redshifts where the size evolution tapers off and does not continue as steeply at higher-z.
+It is important to keep in mind that redshift (z) values do not scale linearly with time, and there is much more time at a given $\delta z$ at low redshift than at the higher redshifts.
 Another reason for the difference, can be seen at the lowest redshifts, where our galaxies are on average smaller than the previous work.
 This is likely due to us using a lower mass cut to define our sample of galaxies, resulting in on average smaller systems.
-This is consistent with findings from simulations, where it has been shown that galaxy size correlates with stellar mass, thus resulting in lower mass samples having smaller sizes on average \citep{furlong_2017, ma_2018}.
+This is consistent with findings from simulations, where it has been shown that galaxy size correlates with stellar mass, thus resulting in lower mass samples having smaller sizes, on average \citep{furlong_2017, ma_2018}.

-We also investigate the difference in the size-redshift relation for populations of galaxies with high and low Sérsic indices, defined as $n>2$ and $n<2$ respectively, although using $n = 2.5$ as the limit produces effectively the same results.
-We do this to determine how the size evolution depends on the shape of the profile, with those at $n > 2$ possibly more like the massive galaxies we see in the local universe and those with $n < 2$ possibly progenitors of disc galaxies or those undergoing mergers.
+We also investigate the difference in the size-redshift relation for populations of galaxies with high and low Sérsic indices, defined as $n>2$ and $n<2$ respectively, although using $n = 2.5$ to separate the sample produces effectively the same results.
+We do this to determine how the size evolution depends on the shape of the profile, with galaxies at $n > 2$ possibly more like the massive galaxies we see in the local universe and those with $n < 2$ possibly progenitors of disc galaxies or those undergoing mergers.